zdravkov/kendo-docs/api/wrappers/jsp/splitter/pane.md

 ### scrollable `boolean`

-Specifies whether a pane is scrollable (
+Specifies whether a pane is scrollable (true) or not scrollable (false).

 #### Example
     <kendo:splitter-pane scrollable="scrollable">